Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I learned that courage was not the absence of fear, but the triumph over it.
-The brave man is not he who does not feel afraid, but he who conquers that fear."
+> "We should not look back unless it is to derive useful lessons from past errors."
-> — **Nelson Mandela**
+> — **George Washington**

 ---